CSC-UW/sleepscore/README.md

 `Sleep` GUI from Visbrain ( <http://visbrain.org> ) using the following steps:

 -   load specific aspects of a dataset saved in multiple formats
+-   (Optional) Compute or load a derived-EMG using the method from <https://github.com/buzsakilab/buzcode/blob/master/detectors/bz_EMGFromLFP.m>
 -   launch the Sleep GUI, which can be used to generate a hypnogram
 -   postprocess the hypnogram